Midtrans/midtrans-php/README.md

 [Midtrans](https://midtrans.com) :heart: PHP!

 This is the Official PHP wrapper/library for Midtrans Payment API, that is compatible with Composer.
 Visit [https://midtrans.com](https://midtrans.com) for more information about the product and see documentation at [http://docs.midtrans.com](https://docs.midtrans.com) for more technical details.
 Starting version 2.6, this library now supports Snap-bi.
+You can go to this [docs](https://docs.midtrans.com/reference/core-api-snap-open-api-overview) to learn more about Snap-bi.
 ## 1. Installation

 ### 1.a Composer Installation